Impact Design is a systemic design and methodological production method for society challenge solutions with positive, high-impact.

 RESPONSIBILITY AND SUSTAINABILITY | The SCS includes measures that reduce negative impacts on society, the environment, and nature. | 10 |

 5.1 | The SCS includes consideration about overproduction and overconsumption prevention.
-Massive & stock production models are not encouraged. | 1.
-OVER |
+Massive & stock production models are not encouraged, on demand production is considered. | 1.
+OVER P&C |

 5.2 | Development, production and use of the SCS are designed sustainably and responsibly to reduce possible harm to nature and society. | 2.
-ENERGY SAVINGS 3.
-WATER EFFICIENCY 4.
-LOW CARBON 5.
-CHEMICAL MANAGEMENT 6.
-ZERO WASTE |
+ENERGY SAVINGS, 3.
+WATER AND MARINE RESOURCES, 4.
+LOW CARBON, 5.
+CHEMICAL MANAGEMENT, 6.
+POLLUTION AND WASTE |

-5.3 | The SCS production includes measures that serve to conserve cultural, natural and society/social heritage.
-SCS includes consideration and measures about importance of biodiversity, preservation of species and prevention of animal cruelty. | 7.
-HERITAGE, 8.
-NATURE |
+5.4 | The SCS production includes measures that serve to conserve cultural, natural and society/social heritage.
+SCS includes consideration and measures about importance of biodiversity, preservation of species and prevention of animal cruelty. | 8.
+HERITAGE, 9.
+BIODIVERSITY |

 5.5 | The SCS owner is integrating and following principles of circular economy, production and use.
 Sustainable use, re-use, refurbishment are encouraged. | 10.
 CIRCULAR |